BaiYunpeng1949/hierarchical-resource-rational-reader/step5/simulators/simulator_v20250604/README.md

    - Reduce the number of trials or stimuli
    - Use a smaller subset of time conditions
    - Consider running simulations in parallel (future feature)

+4. **Plotting Issues**:
+   - Verify that the simulation folder name in `analyze_data.py` matches your results
+   - Check that `analyzed_human_metrics.json` exists in the correct location
+   - Ensure all required metrics are present in both human and simulation data